SR-MEiTY/Speaker_Recognition2/README.md

 Enrollment:
 ___________
-In Speaker_Recognition2/referenceFiles/extract_enrol_emd.py you have to modify the following:

-#In line 41 you have to load the load the checkpoint using
-a=torch.load("/home/iiitdwd/cocosda_wavlm/exps/exp_21thMay_rawnet_step3/epoch=1-VEER=49.963-mindcf=1.000.ckpt")['state_dict']

-#In line 53 provide the path of enrollment data
-testset = test_dataset_loader(
-    list(glob.glob("/home/iiitdwd/cocosda_wavlm/data/Enr_data-20230204T124515Z-001/enr_data_1/*.wav")),
-    "",
-    500,
-    num_eval=15
-)

-#In line 86 save the model to a new location
-torch.save(speaker_feat, "data_2ndNov/env_enr_1.pth")

-Open terminal and type the following: python3 extract_enrol_emd.py

 Testing:
 ________
-In Speaker_Recognition2/referenceFiles/extract_test_emd.py you have to modify the following:

-#In line 42 you have to load the load the checkpoint using
-a=torch.load("/home/iiitdwd/cocosda_wavlm/exps/RawNet3_AAM/epoch=1-VEER=27.700-mindcf=0.950.ckpt")['state_dict']

-#In line 56 provide the path of test data
-testset = test_dataset_loader(
-    list(glob.glob("/home/iiitdwd/cocosda_wavlm/data/I-MSV-Private-test-20230204T115807Z-001/I-MSV-Private-test/data/*.wav")),
-    "",
-    500,
-    num_eval=15
-)

-#In line 94 save the model to a new location
-torch.save(feats, "data/test_emb_raw_private.pt

-Open terminal and type the following: python3 extract_test_emd.py

 To calculate the score:
 _______________________
-In Speaker_Recognition2/referenceFiles/score.py you have to modify the following:

-#In line 76 load the enrollment checkpoint
-speaker_feat=torch.load("/home/iiitdwd/cocosda_wavlm/TE/test_emb_wavlm3_enroll30.pth", map_location={'cuda:0': 'cpu'})

-#In line 77 load the test checkpoint
-test_feat=torch.load("/home/iiitdwd/cocosda_wavlm/data_21stOct/test_emb_wavlm_private.pth", map_location={'cuda:0': 'cpu'})

-#In line 93 provide the path for cohart.csv file
-speaker_id=pd.read_csv("/home/iiitdwd/cocosda_wavlm/data/I-MSV-Private-test-20230204T115807Z-001/I-MSV-Private-test/private_test_cohart.csv")

-#In line 96 provide the path for the test data folder
-test_key =os.path.join("/home/iiitdwd/cocosda_wavlm/data/I-MSV-Private-test-20230204T115807Z-001/I-MSV-Private-test/data",row.utterance_id)

-#In line 140 save the results.csv file to a new location
-p.to_csv("predswavlm_pri_td30.csv")

-Open terminal and type the following: python3 score.py

 To calculate the EER:
 _____________________
-In performance.sh file you need to modify the following:

-python evaluation.py --groundtruth give the path of cohart.csv file --prediction give the path of results.csv file which you obtain from the score.py

 Open terminal and type the following:
 ./performance.sh